|

 dual-metal atoms, atomic clusters, TMD layered materials,

-amorphous materials, high-entropy alloys and oxides, etc.
+alloys and oxides,

 - We dive deep